michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0101.md

 - adj: not based on fact; unreal
 - adj: having a curiously intricate quality
 ### Family
+- fanciful: fancifully+
+- fancied: fanciedly
+- fancier: fanciers
-fanciful: fancifully+;fancied: fanciedly;fancier: fanciers;fancy: fancied, fancier, fancies, fanciest, fanciful, fancily, fancying
+- fancy: fancied, fancier, fancies, fanciest, fanciful, fancily, fancying
 ### Examples
 - The rate of warming we are seeing, in both the air and ocean temperatures, is inconsistent with the fanciful and optimistic beliefs of this group.
 - I described such claims as fanciful, but later a different kind of collusion emerged.